The Power & Privilege Symposium

 Teju Cole is currently the Gore Vidal Professor of the Practice of Creative Writing at Harvard.
 He is formerly the photography critic for The New York Times Magazine from 2015-2019 (a position he originated).
 In both writing and photography, Cole combines his eye for beauty with his capacity to perceive human and civic truth.

-The symposium includes many online events between Feb.
+The symposium included many online events between Feb.
 12–19, beginning with a series of speakers presented in partnership with the Race, Violence and Health Academic Theme Committee and the Whitman Events Board.
-The keynote address will be Wednesday, Feb.
-17 at 5 p.m. and the next day features four hour-long sessions, each with a variety of panels, presentations, discussions and workshops developed by Whitman students, staff and faculty.
+February 18 was the main day of presentations, featuring four hour-long sessions, each with a variety of panels, presentations, discussions and workshops developed by Whitman students, staff and faculty.